sensiolabs/SensioGeneratorBundle/Resources/doc/commands/generate_bundle.rst

 Available Options
 -----------------

+* ``--shared``: If present, create a DependencyInjection directory.
+  Not recommended if you no planning share the bundle.

 * ``--namespace``: The namespace of the bundle to create.
 The namespace should begin with a "vendor" name like your company name, your project name, or your client name, followed by one or more optional category sub-namespaces,